SarahMcN25/numpy-random/README.md

 ### 4. Distribution Functions
 Thses functions predict the probability of a set of values.
 There are 36 in total, however, this notebook only describes the following five in detail:

-- *Random Normal:* creates random samples for normal distribution (where data near mean is more likely to appear)
+- *Random Normal:* creates random samples for normal distribution, where data near the mean is more likely to appear

-- *Random Uniform:* generates samples from a uniform distribution where all outcomes are equally likely.
+- *Random Uniform:* generates samples from a uniform distribution, where all outcomes are equally likely.

-- *Random Power:* produces samples using power law distribution where one variable acts as a power of another.
+- *Random Power:* produces samples using power law distribution, where one variable acts as a power of another.

 - *Random Geometric:* returns samples using geometric distribution with two possible outcomes; success or failure.